elisabeth11kw/Pracium_Class1/README.md

 ## Tableau Report Data

-*	Do research of website for data source and document data.
-Research wind and solar potentials in the united states.
 *	Create some Tableau reports from the data for visualizations such as a map, bar charts, scatter grams and bar plots and time series graph.
 *	data visualization – Graphs showing which states have increased wind and solar energy, which states are using wind and solar energy, which states have increased wind and solar energy demand and decreased other energy.